roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7243c/accessing-your-gateway/accessing-the-internet.md

   :src="`${$frontmatter.static_root}/1.accessing-internet/07.q7cisano0ckdjzfmrjwn.png`"
   width="100%"
   figure-number="7"
-  caption="Default LoRaWAN\u00ae Gateway Ethernet IP Address"
+  caption="Default LoRaWAN® Gateway Ethernet IP Address" />
-/>

 - Then configure the IP address of the Router.
 This is the LAN Interface IP address of the router.